openfl/OpenFLDevelopersGuide/mouse-input/README.md

 **_Note:_** _In full-screen mode, you can configure the application to use mouse locking.
 Mouse locking disables the cursor and enables unbounded mouse movement.
 For more information, see_

-_“Working with full-screen mode” on page 167_
+_"Working with full-screen mode" on page 167_

 _._